tadzik/simpleburner/README.md

 ### WARNING:

-If You create iso image You will find it in /tmp directory
+If You create iso image, by default  You'll find it in /tmp directory but You could set Your own location

 ### OPTIONS:
     * h|help         - print help message
     * test           - run in test burn mode
     * b|burn-only    - run without making iso image (‘—name=/full/path/to/image.iso’iso option must be defined)
-    * m|makeiso      - make only iso image (without burn), Your image will be stored in /tmp directory
+    * m|makeiso      - make only iso image (without burn), By defaul Your iso file will be stored in /tmp
     * data=s         - set directory willth data to burn (default /tmp/burner)
     * name=s         - set name of iso file (defaultault cd.iso), You iso file will be stored in /tmp
     * burner=s       - set burner to use (default /dev/sr0)